awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_espressif.md

 # Tell IDF build to link against this target.
 set(IDF_PROJECT_EXECUTABLE my_app)

 # Add some extra components.
-IDF_EXTRA_COMPONENT_DIRS is an variable used by ESP-IDF
+IDF_EXTRA_COMPONENT_DIRS is a variable used by ESP-IDF
 # to collect extra components.
 get_filename_component(
     EXTRA_COMPONENT_DIRS